 Deck Planning Basics

 The end result: your own private oasis, mere feet from the fridge.
 The process?
 Nearly as easy, provided you put thought into your deck building plans and take the time to think about how you’ll want to use your new entertaining/relaxing/al-fresco-everything living space.
 You’ll want to be able to tell your top rails from your balusters for sure, but it’s also time to consider some bigger questions, like how much space do you need to pull out the dining chairs?
-Are there any planning considerations?
+Does your town require architectural plans before permits?
 And what about a hot tub?

 Outdoor Deck Planning Basics